 There are multiple benefits for increasing energy efficiency in multifamily communities, including the reduced cost of energy bills for both ownership and residents.
 Achieving energy efficiency goals, however, can become problematic due to the sometimes conflicting interests of property managers and their tenants.
 Despite these challenges, however, reducing energy consumption helps increase property value and therefore should be included in every property manager's strategic goals.

 Property managers and management companies face a variety of risks associated with tenants on a near-daily basis.
 Safety concerns, pet policies, damage, defaulting on rent...the list goes on and on.
-Throw in all the vendors and contractors that come on site and it becomes clear that a proper risk management strategy is essential.
+Throw in all the vendors and contractors that come on site for renovations, repairs, or routine service, and it becomes clear that a proper risk management strategy is essential.
 Included in that strategy should be procedures for vetting the vendors you use.

 The process of procuring goods and services for multifamily housing doesn't end once contracts are signed and the on-boarding process is complete.
 In fact, there is no end: as any procurement professional regardless of industry will attest to, ongoing communication with suppliers is essential to maximizing efficiency, reducing risks, and developing strong partnerships.

 Encouraging social interaction among residents can help your community thrive.
 Even though residents have their own busy lives, engaging with their fellow residents fosters a welcoming culture for your community.
 One of the best ways to promote interaction is to have sufficient common areas where residents can hang out.
 Common areas in multifamily housing communities are meant to be functional.
 And if your property doesn't have this functionality, then you could be missing an opportunity for creating an exciting place to live.